Ahmmmyoo/vite-DigitalClockApp/README.md

   - Ensures that hours, minutes, and seconds are always displayed as two digits (e.g., `09` instead of `9`).

+## Contributing

+Contributions are welcome!
+If you have suggestions for improvements or new features, feel free to fork the repository, make changes, and submit a pull request.
+Please ensure that your contributions align with the project's coding standards and conventions.

+1. Fork the Repository
+2. Create a New Branch (`git checkout -b feature-branch`)
+3. Commit Your Changes (`git commit -m 'Add some feature'`)
+4. Push to the Branch (`git push origin feature-branch`)
+5. Open a Pull Request

 ## LICENSE
 [**MIT License**](./LICENSE)